zmk5/zmk5.github.io/_posts/2023-02-12-using-viam-with-mini-pupper.md

 ## Conclusion

 I always tell people that their isn't just one way to do something.
-Choices have SOMETHING
+Design choices have positives and negatives depending on the application for which we wish to use it.
 For those who are new to robotics, I think this is an interesting starting point for people compelled by a component-based architecture rather than a computational graph.
+This may also appeal to experts who want to ommercialize their system for **SOMETHING**.
 Who I think this would really appeal to are those trying to create web-based frontend solution.
+In the end, Viam is a fascinating new platform for robotic systems and I wish them continued success.
+More competition in this space is good.
+Even for robotics!